264 ERY – 1963 Leyland PD3A/1

 2000 – Current: In preservation

 The bus was owned by Company directors of Guide Friday, but loaned for display and occasional use at the Aston Manor Road Transport Museum.
 It was offered for sale in 2011 and purchased by Leicester Transport Heritage Trust and returned back to Leicester in that year for continued preservation.
 The bus will remain in the Guide Friday livery until at least 2016.
+Work started in 2019/2020 to refurbish certain parts of the bodywork and give 264 a through mechanical overhaul to return the PD3 back to the road after a number of years on show at the Stoneygate Tram depot.

 Become a Member